 - Server 2012 R2 Standard

 In addition, all servers that will be member of DAG must run same operating system version.
 For example, you can’t configure DAG between Exchange 2013 running on Server 2008 and Server 2012, both must be running same operating system.

 Configure DAG in Exchange 2013

-The diagram below shows our scenario.
-We have two Exchange 2013 Standard edition servers installed on Server 2012 R2 Standard edition with both roles installed in each nodes.
+The diagram below shows Exchange 2013 DAG scenario.
+EX01 and EX02 are two Exchange 2013 Standard edition servers with both CAS and Mailbox roles installed in each Exchange servers.
+Both Exchange servers are installed on Server 2012 R2 Standard edition.

 Step 1: NIC Configuration

 Let’s start with NIC configuration.
 DAG needs NICs for replication and client connectivity.
 So two NICs for each Mailbox server is highly recommended even though one will simply work.
 It is good way to start with renaming the NICs.
 Open Network Connections by going into control panel or by running ncpa.cpl in Run (Windows Key + R) application.

 You need to setup the order of NIC so that MAPI is listed first.
 To do so, press Alt key which will display the file menu and click on Advanced and Advanced Settings.